iota-community/I3-IOTA/FacilitatorsGuide.md

 ## What is the learning methodology?

-By asking thought provoking questions, the MeetUp facilitator directs participants to discover the IoT, I3, and IOTA technology.
+By asking thought provoking questions, the facilitator directs participants to discover the IoT, I3, and IOTA technology.
 This guide includes templates to jumpstart the facilitator in planning their sessions.

 # MeetUp 1: Introduce <i>Intro to IoT, I3, and IOTA</i> Meetup Series

-This video introduces the vision of [IoT, I3, and IOTA](https://www.youtube.com/watch?v=81rXoSRIRSA&t=11s)
+Watch this video to see the vision of [IoT, I3, and IOTA](https://www.youtube.com/watch?v=81rXoSRIRSA&t=11s)

 Welcome to an exciting series of meetups to learn, in a hands-on manner, about IoT programming, data marketplaces, and distributed ledger technologies for new mobility and smart city applications.

 This introduction guides you through a series of questions towards discovery of how IoT, I3, and IOTA can benefit you and which components you should buy in order to build your device.
 First, here’s our Code of Conduct, schedule and FAQ.

 ## Code of Conduct